tolo/result_notifier/README.md

 ### ResourceProvider- Providing notifiers to a subtree of widgets
 A [ResourceProvider](https://pub.dev/documentation/result_notifier/latest/result_notifier/ResourceProvider-class.html)
 can be used to handle the lifecycle (i.e. creation and disposal) of a notifier (or arbitrary resource), and provide it to a subtree of widgets.

+### Using regular `ValueNotifier`s / `ValueListenables`s
+This package adds the extension method `toResultListenable` to `ValueListenable`, which transform it into a `ResultListenable` that can be used in for instance effects, such as `CombineLatestNotifier`.

 ## Examples